-The UW-Madison Threat Intervention Team assesses and coordinates a response to threaten situations at UW-Madison.
-The team is chaired by the Director of Threat Intervention Services, Chris Cole.
+The UW-Madison Threat Intervention Team assesses and coordinates a response to threatening situations at UW-Madison.
+The team is chaired by the UWPD Director of Threat Intervention Services.

 The team develops strategies to assess intervene, interrupt, and mitigate threats posed by students, faculty, staff, visitors, and others who are unaffiliated with the campus.
 In addition to the Threat Director, the Threat Team has members from the Division of Student Life, the UW-Madison Police Department, the Office of Legal Affairs, University Health Services, University Housing, the Office of Human Resources, the Employee Assistance Office, and University Communications.
 The Threat Team receives guidance and oversight from the Campus Threat and Disruption Oversight Group (CTDOG).

-It’s our belief that the best ways to learn of and mitigate a threat is through extensive communication between members of the campus community.
+It’s our belief that the best way to learn of and mitigate a threat is through extensive communication between members of the campus community.

 If there is a significant credible threat to the campus or a portion of the campus, legal and protective measures may be taken and information may be shared with the campus regarding the threat and possible crime prevention steps.